rubillos/ByeByeMeta/README.md

 14. Make sure "Format" is set to "HTML"
 15. Click "Media quality", then click "High", then "Save"

 You'll now see a page saying that your information has been requested.
-It will take a little time for Facebook/Instagram to process everything, usuualy just a few minutes.
+It will take a little time for Facebook/Instagram to process everything, usually just a few minutes.

 **UPDATE: Seems that Meta has been getting *lots* of requests for data, which is slowing things down.
 I had one request take 3 weeks!
 Just keep waiting!**